 MOST is funded through government and philanthropic sources who trust the partnership between Orygen Digital and youth mental health services will deliver MOST to as many young people experiencing mental ill-health in Australia as possible.

 The Victorian Government provided $6m in 2020 to fast track the roll-out of MOST across the state.
-In 2021, a further $12 was granted to boost MOST’s reach in Victoria over the next two years.
-A $1m grant from the Telstra Foundation also helped improve the MOST technology platform.
-MOST is currently available to young Victorians through 95% of participating Victorian headspace centres and specialist youth mental health services.
+In 2021, a further $12m was granted to boost MOST’s reach in Victoria over the next two years.
+In the 2023/24 Victorian Budget, a further $6m was committed to support MOST in Victorian mental health services.

 MOST launched in Queensland in February 2022 with funding from the Queensland Government, Children’s Hospital Foundation and Brisbane PHN.
 The state Government and the Children’s Hospital Foundation have pledged to make the platform available through seven Queensland Hospital and Health Services and partnering headspace centres.

-Orygen Digital is led by Professor Mario Alvarez-Jimenez.
+Orygen Digital is led by Professor Mario Alvarez-Jimenez